sammyjmoseley/FourierShapeClassification/Paper.md

 A window thresholding algorithm compares pixel values against a moving average with dimensions $n\times m$.
 One should choose dimensions larger than the target, but ideally smaller than other features, such as forests or runways to avoid bad identifications.

 For further contouring accuracy, one can use the HSV color space.
-The Red-Green-Blue (RGB) color space is a difficult color space to work in since the Cartesian distance between colors in the RGB space is not always representative of how different the colors actually.
-HSV solves this by providing just one dimension, Hue, representing color, and two dimension representing saturation and value (brightness).
+The Red-Green-Blue (RGB) color space is a difficult color space to work in since the Cartesian distance between colors in the RGB space is not always representative of how different the colors actually are.
+HSV solves this by providing just one dimension, Hue, representing color, and two dimensions representing saturation and value (brightness).